 Restek reference standards are prepared using Class A volumetric flasks and/or Class A pipettes.
 Ampuls and vials used in preparation and packaging are deactivated to prevent the loss of target analytes.

 6 Maintain ISO Accreditation

-The reference standard manufacturing and QC testing laboratories in Restek’s state-of-the-art Bellefonte, PA, facility have featured ISO Guide 34 and ISO/IEC 17025 accreditation since 2011.
+The reference standard manufacturing and QC testing laboratories in Restek’s state-of-the-art Bellefonte, PA, facility feature ISO 17034 and ISO/IEC 17025 accreditation.
 These accreditations—in addition to ISO 9001 registration, which we have maintained since 1994—serve as recognition that Restek and our labs meet the world-class quality standards established by the International Organization for Standardization (ISO).
 On-site manufacturing as well as raw material, qualitative, and quantitative analyses are completed in these ISO-accredited labs.
 Restek’s ISO-accredited labs offer a full line of both stock and custom CRMs.
 Learn more at www.restek.com/iso

 7 Offer a Variety of Documentation